Star and Garter

 The Je-ne-sais-quoi / White Conduit Club

 Pelham Warner, in his history of the Marylebone Cricket club records that the Star and Garter was the location where members of an aristocratic group called the Je-ne-sais-quoi were wont to meet.
-From at least 1782, a subgroup of these also played cricket close to the pleasure park in Islington known as the White Conduit Fields, where the game had been played since at least 1718.
-They seem to have filled the space left by the now defunct London Cricket Club and comprised what became known as the White Conduit Club, supposedly consisting solely of the upper echelons and playing several important matches.
+From at least 1782, when cricket was beginning to reestablish itself in the capital, a subgroup of these also played cricket close to the pleasure park in Islington known as the White Conduit Fields, where the game had been played since at least 1718.
+They seem to have filled the space left by the now defunct London Club and comprised what became known as the White Conduit Club.
+Their rules have survived and were as follows2:

 Marylebone Cricket Club

 The ground at White Conduit Fields however, was not satisfactory.
 A public footpath crossed over it and there was no privacy for the players.
 One of the team who played there, one who was actually a member of the lower echelons, was Thomas Lord, an enterprising and ambitious wine merchant with contacts in the world of property.
 He was given the task of finding a ground where the gentlemen players could perform behind a barrier, to afford them decent privacy or, perhaps, so an entrance fee could be charged.
 He came up with the ground at what is now Dorset Square which he purchased himself and rented to the players, or at least, to some of them.
-The first match was played there in 1787 and the lessees of the ground were to organise themselves as the Marylebone Cricket Club – who need no introduction.
+The first match was played there in 1787 and the lessees of the ground were to organise themselves as the Marylebone Cricket Club a club that was to change cricket forever.